-As an Irish plc, we are governed by the Irish Companies Acts and are also subject to all applicable European Union level legislation.
+As an Irish plc, we are governed by the Irish Companies Act 2014 and are also subject to all applicable European Union level legislation.
 We also operate under the regulatory requirements of numerous jurisdictions and organizations, including the ASX, ASIC, the NYSE, the SEC, the Irish Takeover Panel and various other federal, state, local and foreign rulemaking bodies.
-See "Section 3 - Memorandum and Articles of Association" for information regarding Irish Companies Acts and regulations to which we are subject.
+See "Section 3 - Constitution" for additional information regarding the Irish Companies Act 2014 and regulations to which we are subject.